stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 hardly any Linux support available.

-On the good side, most of the known devices do work in both modes with the available
+On the good side, most of the known devices do work well in both modes with the available

-the thing is supposed to do.
+the thing is supposed to do).

-heavy help from "libusb".
+stuff, with considerable help from "libusb".

 It is mainly used automatically - via udev events and rules - to do the switch

-without any user interaction.
-But it can also be run as a command line tool,
+without any user interaction, but it can also be run as a command line tool,

-This tool is part of most major distributions; you should not be having to install
+Nowadays, this tool is part of most major distributions; you should not be having to install

 Please read the information on this page carefully before you go around posting questions!
 If you encounter a new device, it really helps to understand the principle of what is happening, which in turn makes it easier to find out about the switching command and to add a new config entry.